FIIT-TEAM8/team_documentation/docs/modules/scrapper.md

   * .\venv\Scripts\activate
   * pip install -r requirements.txt

+After that put a ".env" file inside scraper/scraper/google_news.
+This file can contain your system variables for scrapy.
+This file will not get versioned.

 ### Database connection
 This application expects that you have a running mongoDB instance ready.
 Check **scraper/scraper/google_news/settings.py** for variables starting with **MONGO_DB** to see how the configuration is managed.
 In short, the connection is assembled with these environment variables: